asmaaraafat27/Makany/README.md

 - Find us

 ### Overview:
-Makany is a mobile application that helps new students easily find the location of all places in our college.
+Makany is a mobile application that show all places in our college.
 We help new students and visitors to find the location of their destination.